RainerHeintzmann/View5D.jl/README.md

 # Known issues
 * Current problems of `View5D` are that it is not well suited to displaying huge datasets.
 This is due to memory usage and the display slowing down due to on-the-fly calculations of features such as averages and the like.
-A further problem is that it seems very difficult to free Java memory correctly upon finalization.
-Even though this was not tested yet, I would expect the viewer to gradually use up memory when repeatedly invoked and closed.